Medisave Limit 2023

-If you’re reading this, you’re probably (somewhat) familiar with CPF (Central Provident Fund) as well as the various Sums like the Basic Retirement Sum, Full Retirement Sum and Enhanced Retirement Sum.
+If you’re reading this, you’re probably (somewhat) familiar with CPF (Central Provident Fund) and the various Sums like the Basic Retirement Sum, Full Retirement Sum and Enhanced Retirement Sum.

-But I bet there’s one Sum that you don’t really know much about!
+But I bet there’s one Sum you don’t know much about!

 Mmhmm, I see question marks popping around you…